LPFchan/glance/README.md

 > [!WARNING]
 > ## Glance is never as secure as Touch ID
 >
-> MacBooks don't come equipped with the depth sensors that make iPhone Face ID trustworthy.
+> MacBooks don't come equipped with the depth sensors that make iPhone FaceID trustworthy.
 An
 > iPhone builds a 3D map of your face; a MacBook webcam sees a flat 2D image.
 That means:
 >
 > - Glance defeats a **printed photo**, and with reasonable confidence a **photo on a phone screen**.